RTIC Double Wall Tumbler Review

 The budget-friendly RTIC Tumbler is nicely designed and is exceptional at keeping drinks cold.
 Its double-insulated walls can maintain ice for well over 24 hours.
+Also, with its sweat-proof, insulated design, you’ll never have to deal with a condensation ring on your dining table.

-PROS: Quite inexpensive.
-Double Wall Vacuum Insulated design.
-Sweat Proof.
+- Double Wall Vacuum Insulated design

-Cons: Spill proof lid sold separately.
+- Spill proof lid sold separately

 While vacuum-sealed, stainless tumblers have been around for a while, its just recently that we’ve started seeing them get popular.
 All these can be attributed to success of YETI Rambler tumblers, but others have also released equally durable tumblers.
 For instance, Wal-Mart launched its Ozark Trail branded tumblers, and more recently RTIC have more budget-friendly versions of the popular drinking cups.